CodePartnersMD/MD301-guide/curriculum/10-call-stack/FACILITATOR.md

 Another portion of today's lecture is reading error messages and tracing the call stack.
 Error messages can be intimidating to students, so walking through the errors together and providing tips will be helpful.

+Work through another call stack exercise, as you did in lecture 7.
+Divide students into groups of 2.
+As you trace the call stack, students should write the name of the function on a Post-It note and add and remove it from their own version of the call stack in front of them on the table.
+When a function is removed from the call stack, students should write its return value inside the function that called it, as appropriate.

 Towards the end of lecture, remind students that there is a corresponding lab assignment.
 For courses in the daytime schedule, the lab will take place on Monday morning prior to lecture 11.
 Students should continue to work on their `server.js` code from lab 9.
 To do so, they should make a fork of the repository they used for lab 9.
 The purpose of making a fork is so that each partner can work independently over the weekend.
 For the lab, they will work with a new partner and review each others' lab code.
 The assignment involves drawing the call stack, drawing a diagram of the web request-response cycle (WRRC), and annotating their printed-out code.

 ## How do I prep for today?